Chattanooga Motorcycle Accident Lawyer

 Chattanooga Motorcycle Accident Attorneys

-In some cases, for example, when the motorcyclist has a past speeding ticket, it’s a case of “that was then, this now.”
+In some cases, for example, when the motorcyclist has a past speeding ticket, it’s a case of “that was then, this is now.”
 Past behavior doesn’t prove what happened in this case.
 In other cases, it’s a matter of establishing that the motorcyclist’s behavior was perfectly legal and reasonable.
 For example, Tennessee’s Motorcycle Operator’s Manual allows motorcyclists to use either goggles or a windshield; failure to have one isn’t a violation of safety requirements, as long as the other was used.

 Obviously, motorcycle accidents are no simple matter, and there is an awful lot at stake.
 It takes experience simply to reconstruct the events of the accident.
-At Wettermark Keith, our 95% success rate in getting victims the compensation they need and deserve speaks for itself.
+At Wettermark Keith, our 95 percent success rate in getting victims the compensation they need and deserve speaks for itself.
 The earlier we start working with you, the better the results will be, whether that means a fair settlement or a trip to court.
 For a free consultation on your case, call us now to protect your right to compensation for your injuries.

 No Recovery, No Fee Guarantee